sookmax/til/docs/introduction.md

 Hello there!
 I'm Sook, a web developer 👋.

-This website is where I document what I learn in a daily basise—or as frequent as possible.
+This website is where I document what I learn in a daily basis—or as frequent as possible.

 Most of the information you'll find here is related to _web development_ and _software engineering_.
 I hope one day this website grows to such an extent that it could function as a knowledge base for my future self and for those that seek such information.
 I don't intend to mindlessly copy-and-paste what I can find on the internet—that kind of information is already plentiful on the web, echoing from one blog post to another—but instead I would like to produce _quality contents with deeper insights_ by continuing to ask why stuffs work such way and dig deeper into the topics.